Zhang-Henry/AIOS_agent/README.md

-# AIOS Agent
+# Agent Security Bench (ASB)

-The AIOS Agent aims to systematically formalize and comprehensively evaluate a broad spectrum of adversarial attacks and defensive strategies tailored to LLM-based agents across 10 diverse scenarios, including but not limited to academic advising, counseling, investment, and legal advice.
+The Agent Security Bench (ASB) aims to systematically formalize and comprehensively evaluate a broad spectrum of adversarial attacks and defensive strategies tailored to LLM-based agents across 10 diverse scenarios, including but not limited to academic advising, counseling, investment, and legal advice.

 ## ⚔️ LLM Agent Attacking Framework
 <p align="center">